-(Note updated 10/13/2019 – this article, more than any other, gets non-stop daily traffic on my blog from around the country (and beyond!).
-It hit 10,000 page views a few months ago and is now at over 11,000, averaging about 18 per day.
-It’s AP ex(sc)am time again! is number two.
-Parents, students (and even teachers as you can see in the Comments section following the article below) are looking for information about CPM beyond that provided by the publisher, often when students start struggling with math.
+(Note updated 6/29/2022 – This article, more than any other, gets non-stop daily traffic on my blog from around the country as well as internationally.
+As of today, it has been viewed 24,260 times.
+Parents, students (and even teachers as you can see in the Comments section following the article below) are looking for information about CPM beyond that provided by the publisher, often when students start struggling with the math program.

 I’d appreciate it if readers would leave a comment below about what prompted them to search for and read this article.
 You might also want to name your school district in case others in your locale are in the same situation.
 There is strength in numbers.